corda/corda-docs/content/en/docs/cenm/1.3/pki-tool.md

 ## Running the PKI Tool

-The tool is designed to be executed from the command line, where the entire certificate hierarchy is specified in the configuration file:
+The tool is designed to be executed from the command-line, where the entire certificate hierarchy is specified in the configuration file:

 ```bash